Opening our hearts and homes

 - Obtain current child abuse, criminal history and FBI clearances.

-- Supply three non-family member references and one professional reference.
+- Supply three non-family member references.

 - Be in good physical and mental health.

 - Have a valid driver’s license and a fully-insured car.

 - Have a home that is insured and meets safety standards.

 - Earn an income sufficient enough to meet the current financial needs of the family.

 - Be willing to obtain the required training.

 Will I have any special training to help me be a foster parent?